Documentation

 1. Install Vireo

 Download the installer for your platform from the download page and run it.
 On macOS, drag Vireo to your Applications folder.
-On Windows, run the setup wizard.
+On Windows 11, run the public-beta setup wizard.
 On Linux, install the .deb package.

 4. Review results